rhdunn/opennlp-extensions/README.md

 The `opennlp.ext.conll.stream.sample` package contains streams for creating different training sample streams.
 1. `TokenSampleStream` creates token samples from treebank sentences.

+## opennlp-train
+This is a collection of classes for training different OpenNLP models.

 ## License
 Copyright (C) 2021 Reece H. Dunn